nebioudaniel/nebioudaniel/README.md

 Hi, I'm Nebiou Daniel
 # Developer

-I’m a passionate **Full-Stack Developer** based in Addis Ababa, Ethiopia, dedicated to building modern web and mobile applications with high-impact functionality.
+I’m a passionate **Full-Stack Developer** based in Addis Ababa, Ethiopia, dedicated to building modern web  applications with high-impact functionality.
 I specialize in the **TypeScript ecosystem** and love integrating **AI/LLMs** into real-world business solutions.

 ---